-If you’re not already a regular DJ’s customer, this card my well have just what it takes to convert you.
+If you’re not already a regular DJ’s customer, this card may well have just what it takes to convert you.
 The American Express David Jones Credit Card is designed to make you put David Jones at the top of your preferred department store list by rewarding you for shopping there, and strangely enough, also for not shopping there.

-Attractive ongoing rewards points earning rate
+Attractive rewards points earning rate

 The rewards points scheme available with this card is both flexible and gratifying.
-For starters, you can choose between earning American Express Membership Rewards points or Qantas Frequent Flyer points (converted at the rate 1.0 Amex points = 0.5 QFF points).
+For starters, you can choose between earning American Express Membership Rewards points or Qantas Frequent Flyer points (converted at the rate of 1.0 Amex points = 0.5 QFF points).
 You can even switch between the two rewards schemes up to once a year if it suits you to do so.